v2rayA/v2raya.github.io/content/en/docs/prologue/installation/podman.md

 Both [rootful mode](#rootful-mode) and [rootless mode](#rootless-mode) are supported.

+{{% notice info %}}
-Warning: The container image used in this tutorial is maintained directly by @mzz2017, circumventing security audits by your distribution repository.
+The container image used in this tutorial is maintained directly by @mzz2017, circumventing security audits by your distribution repository.
 Continuing using it implies trusting @mzz2017.
+{{% /notice %}}

 ### Rootful Mode